AntiMatter Tops 24-Hour Trading Volume of $270,205.00 (MATTER)

 According to CryptoCompare, “AntiMatter is a lightweight on-chain DeFi perpetual derivative protocol based on a polarized token model.
 Antimatter will aim for simplicity and normalization as the main priority for every product released.
 The initial Antimatter product will be an ETH perpetual put option product where anyone can short and long at any given time with secondary market opportunities (market-making and arbitrage). “

-It is usually not possible to purchase alternative cryptocurrencies such as AntiMatter directly using US dollars.
-Investors seeking to trade AntiMatter should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase AntiMatter using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as AntiMatter directly using US dollars.
+Investors seeking to trade AntiMatter should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy AntiMatter using one of the exchanges listed above.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “MATTERUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );